Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	20231018	FRAMEWORK: Decoupled components and seperated dataobjects to a seperated context.

 	20231012	PRESETS: Ability to load a preset-character
 			ARTIFACT: the CI/CD yields an artifact for sharing convenience.
 			Bugfix: fixed negative XP remaining